SimpleControllers/MX-Gamecube-Triggers/README.md

 ![alt text](https://i.imgur.com/NeEohSV.jpg)

-4) Install black bracket and screws and enjoy :)
+4) Install black bracket, screws, and solder in the new switch!
+Enjoy! :)

 Thanks for reading!
 Feel free to support me and help fund future projects with the link below!